 While your doctor is your primary resource for diagnosis and care, this page will give you more information about your condition and your treatment options.
-Here’s what you can expect before, during, and after the aneurysm flow diversion treatment with the Pipeline™ Flex embolization device.
+Here’s what you can expect before, during, and after aneurysm flow diversion treatment with the Pipeline™ Flex embolization device.

 First, the doctor will perform a series of exams and diagnostic procedures to fully assess the size, shape, and location of the brain aneurysm.
 Exams and procedures generally include diagnostic imaging, medical history review, physical examination, and blood tests.*

 The doctor will also prescribe some medications before the procedure.
 These will include but are not limited to: